Self Attention with Temporal Prior: Can We Learn More from Arrow of Time?: Experiments

-We compared our method to the widely used, best performing models in time series prediction.
+We compared our method to the widely used, best-performing models in time series prediction.
 (1) GRU-Simple: an extension of GRU that takes time series and information about missing variables as input.
-(2) GRU-D: an extension of GRU that implements hidden state decays as well as missing value decays that encourages convergence to mean value.
+(2) GRU-D: an extension of GRU that implements hidden state decays and missing value decays, encouraging convergence to the mean value.
 (3) Interpolation Network: predicts missing values using adjacent measurement and radial basis functions.
-(4) SeFT: encodes each observation separately as an unordered set and pooling them together in attention layer.
-(5) Transformer: uses self-attention matrix which considers the entire sequence to encode relationship between each time stamp.
+(4) SeFT: encodes each observation separately as an unordered set and pooling them together in the attention layer.
+(5) Transformer: uses self-attention matrices, which considers the entire sequence to encode the relationship between each time stamp.

-Unlike MIMIC-III data set, PhysioNet and eICU data set does not contain a fixed number of sequence length, making the prediction to be made using varying length of time series.
-In order to limit the memory requirement, we used window of 48 hours prior to prediction points.
-For all data sets, we used 80\% of the instance as training set and the rest as testing set.
+Unlike the MIMIC-III data set, the PhysioNet and eICU data set does not contain a fixed number of sequence lengths, making the prediction to be made using varying lengths of time series.
+To limit the memory requirement, we used the window of 48 hours prior to prediction points.
+For all data sets, we used 80\% of the instance as a training set and the rest as a testing set.
 Within the 80\% of the training set, 20\% of the data are randomly selected as the validation set.
-For PhysioNet and MIMIC-III, the test sets were constructed to be exactly same as \cite{horn2020set} for fair comparison.
+For PhysioNet and MIMIC-III, the test sets were constructed to be exactly the same as \cite{horn2020set} for a fair comparison.
 The test set for eICU was created by randomly selecting 20\% of the data samples.